Chanhassen, Minnesota: Education

 Chanhassen is split between two school districts.
 Most of the city is in District 112 (Eastern Carver County School District), with most Chanhassen students attending Chanhassen High School, Pioneer Ridge Middle School, Chanhassen Elementary, and Bluff Creek Elementary.

 Northern sections of Chanhassen are part of District 276 (Minnetonka School District), with most students attending Minnetonka High School, Minnetonka Middle School West, Clear Springs Elementary, and Excelsior Elementary.
 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.
 Chapel Hill Academy and St. Hubert Catholic School are private primary education institutions in downtown Chanhassen.

 Media

-The Chanhassen Villager was the city's official weekly newspaper.
-In April 2024, publisher Southwest News Media announced it would cease publishing the Villager and its other metro newspapers by the end of the month.
-The final edition was published on April 25.
+The Chanhassen Villager was the city's weekly newspaper.
+In April 2024, Southwest News Media announced it would stop publishing the Villager and its other metro newspapers by the end of the month.
+The final edition was published on April 25, 2024.